MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/auto-charge-sequence-compound.md

 1. Go to **Accounts receivable \> Charges setup \> Auto charges**.
 1. On the list pane, set **Level** to *Header*.
 1. On the list pane, select the auto charge that you want to set up (or create a new one).
-1. On teh **Lines** FastTab, select the line that you want to set up (or add a new one).
+1. On the **Lines** FastTab, select the line that you want to set up (or add a new one).
 1. From the **Lines** FastTab toolbar, select **Include taxes in value base**.
 (This toolbar button is only shown when **Value base for header charges** is set to *Sum including charge amounts* on the **Accounts receivable parameters** page.)
 1. The **Sales tax codes in value base for auto charge** page opens.
-Add a line for each sales tax code that you want to include in your value base calculations for the selected auto-charge line.
+Add a line for each sales tax code that you want to include in your value base calculations for the selected autocharge line.
 1. On the Action Pane, select **Save**.

 ## Example scenario 3: Re-search on posting options

 The **Re-searching on posting** option ensures that header charges are assessed against the header-charge setup upon posting.
 Auto charges set up as tiered charges are automatically assessed.
-The assessment compares automatically applied header charges against the auto-charges setup.
-It ensures that all the header charges automatically applied to sales orders and quotations on creation are similar to the auto-charges setup.
+The assessment compares automatically applied header charges against the autocharges setup.
+It ensures that all the header charges automatically applied to sales orders and quotations on creation are similar to the autocharges setup.
 All automatically added header charges that were manually changed or deleted are restored.
 All manually added header charges are left unchanged.
-The setting ensures that the auto-charge setup is always applied.
+The setting ensures that the autocharge setup is always applied.

 > [!NOTE]
 > Tiered charges are only supported for sales orders, and are therefore only included in the re-search for sales orders.